tamirkifle/100-days-of-code/journal/round-1-summary-log.md

 Project :-

--   My Course Catalog: 🍒
+-   My Course Catalog: 🍒🍒

 Progress :-

--   My Course Catalog: 🍒
 -   Implemented the click outside the editing area to exit editing.
 -   Implemented the edit pop-up menu and enabled it to save to disk.

 Notes :-